Reviews of “Rapunzel” (1812) and related work

 Beneath the surface, Disney made some very good decisions.
 The emotional core of the narrative is the psychologically abusive mother-daughter relationship between Rapunzel and Gothel.
 While its consequences are not gruesomely realistic, they are at least complicated and profound, without being sexist.
 This is surely relevant to the lives of many young viewers, it immediately clears the Bechdel test with vigour, and it elevates the “old witch” (the socially parasitic infertile female unrelated by blood) from a mere archetype to a somewhat developed character, albeit without a life off screen.
 Thankfully, the resolution of the narrative gets rid of the blond plastic hair, and almost gets rid of the magical-girl power too.

 The “funny animals” are significantly less anthropomorphic than usual.
 They do not speak.
 Maximus the horse draws his comedy not from the admixture of low human traits or a starring actor’s schtick but from a similar admixture of canine traits; not great, but ultimately more coherent and less disparaging of nature.
 The art direction adds a lot to the entertainment.
-The 3D CGI is well executed everywhere except at the Snuggly Duckling tavern, where the stereotypical ruffians look too much like machinima.
+The 3D animation is well executed everywhere except at the Snuggly Duckling tavern, where the stereotypical ruffians look too much like machinima.